-According to the Global Trends In Renewable Energy Investment 2014: Key Findings report, from the UNEP and Bloomburg Finance renewable energy continues to build its share of the global electricity market; excluding large hydro projects, renewables accounted for 43.6% of the new generating capacity installed worldwide in 2013, raising its share of world electricity generation from 7.8% in 2012, to 8.5%, partly buoyed by the dropping cost of PV(Photovoltaics) technology.
-With healthy government support at the federal and provincial/state level, renewable energy investment and use in Canada and the U.S. is rising.
+According to the Global Trends In Renewable Energy Investment 2014: Key Findings report, from the UNEP and Bloomberg Finance renewable energy, continues to build its share of the global electricity market; excluding large hydro projects, renewables accounted for 43.6% of the new generating capacity installed worldwide in 2013, raising its share of world electricity generation from 7.8% in 2012 to 8.5%, partly buoyed by the dropping cost of PV(Photovoltaics) technology.
+With healthy government support at the federal and provincial/state levels, renewable energy investment and use in Canada and the U.S. is rising.
 However, major sticking points with converting to non-hydro renewable energy generation continue to be issues related to excess energy storage, and grid integration.

-When should you start thinking about investing in alternative energy storage technology options for your business—an investment that promises to deliver long term savings to you, your client and to the environment?
-The good news is that although some pundits hailed 2014 as the year of major battery breakthroughs, commercial viability of any new battery tech is at least a year or two away.
-That’s enough of a head’s up to start monitoring trends now, so you can make a decision in the near future that will work for your clients and your bottom line.
+When should you start thinking about investing in alternative energy storage technology options for your business—an investment that promises to deliver long-term savings to you, your client and the environment?
+The good news is that although some pundits hailed 2014 as the year of major battery breakthroughs, the commercial viability of any new battery tech is at least a year or two away.
+That’s enough of a heads-up to start monitoring trends now, so you can decide the near future that will work for your clients and your bottom line.

 Trinity Power had a look at what’s out there—here are three energy storage technology options close to commercialization that are getting a big share of the buzz today: